abhijeet007rocks8/SneakerHead-Store/README.md

 ```

 ## Resources
-Here are some technologies that proved to be very useful throughout the process :
+Here are some resourves and documenatations that were very useful while making this project :

 - [Medusa’s GitHub repository](https://github.com/medusajs/medusa)
 - [How to Create Services](https://docs.medusajs.com/advanced/backend/services/create-service)